konstantinpavlikhin/CocoaCodingGuidelines/README.md

 ## Prefer an old-school nibs to storyboards
 When building a complex application stick with an old-fashioned nib-based approach for building UI.
 It's much better to keep things separated and manageable than to put everything in one place.

+## Take advantage of a Base Internationalization feature
+When you need to localize static UI strings prefer to use Base Internationalization feature.
+Under no circumstances should you multiply the nib-files under different lproj-subdirectories!
+Base Internationalization approach is DRY.
+It also liberates you from the need to invent custom localized strings keys and makes manual strings injection unnecessary.